danieleteti/delphimvcframework/README.md

 > If you are not involved in development or testing, do not clone the repo!
 Use the Github release!

-The last stable version is **dmvcframework-3.2.3-radium** available [here 📥](https://github.com/danieleteti/delphimvcframework/releases/latest).
+The last stable version available [here 📥](https://github.com/danieleteti/delphimvcframework/releases/latest).
 Just download latest release as a zip file and you are ok.
-The samples are availables as separate zip file downloadable from the same page where you download the release.
+Samples are available as separate zip file downloadable from the same page where you download the release.

 ## Book: "DelphiMVCFramework - the official guide"